Self-Learning Threshold-Based Load Balancing: Optimality analysis

 \end{enumerate} \end{theorem}

-The fluid dynamics \eqref{eq: static fluid limit} have a simple interpretation: the derivative of $q(i)$ is the rate at which new tasks arrive to server pools with exactly $i - 1$ tasks minus the rate at which tasks leave from server pools with precisely $i$ tasks.
-The term $i[q(i) - q(i + 1)]$ corresponds to the cumulative departure rate from server pools with exactly $i$ tasks.
-Indeed, this quantity equals the total number of tasks in server pools with precisely $i$ tasks and each of these tasks has unit departure rate.
-The term $p_i(q, \ell)$ may be interpreted as the probability that a new task is assigned to a server pool with exactly $i - 1$ tasks in fluid state $q$ with threshold $\ell$ in force, and thus $\lambda p_i(q, \ell)$ corresponds to the arrival rate of tasks to server pools with $i - 1$ tasks.
-More specifically, the expressions listed in Theorem \ref{the: static fluid limit} correspond to the following situations, respectively. \begin{enumerate} \item[(a)] If $q(\ell) < 1$, then new tasks are sent to server pools with strictly less than $\ell$ tasks, chosen uniformly at random.
-So $p_i(q, \ell) = 0$ if $i \geq h$ and $p_i(q, \ell)$ is the fraction of pools with exactly $i - 1$ tasks divided by the fraction of pools with at most $\ell - 1$ tasks if $1 \leq i \leq \ell$.
+The fluid equations \eqref{ch2-eq: static fluid limit} have a simple interpretation.
+Namely, the derivative of $\bq(i)$ is the rate at which new tasks arrive to server pools with exactly $i - 1$ tasks minus the rate at which tasks leave from server pools with precisely $i$ tasks.
+The term $i[\bq(i) - \bq(i + 1)]$ corresponds to the cumulative departure rate from server pools with exactly $i$ tasks.
+This quantity is equal to the total number of tasks in server pools with precisely $i$ tasks and each of these tasks has unit departure rate.
+The term $p_i(\bq, \ell)$ may be interpreted as the probability that a new task is assigned to a server pool with exactly $i - 1$ tasks in fluid state $\bq$ with threshold $\ell$ in force.
+Thus, $\lambda p_i(\bq, \ell)$ corresponds to the arrival rate of tasks to server pools with exactly $i - 1$ tasks.
+The expressions in (a), (b) and (c) correspond to the following situations. \begin{enumerate} \item[(a)] If $\bq(\ell) < 1$, then new tasks are sent to server pools with strictly less than $\ell$ tasks, chosen uniformly at random.
+Hence, $p_i(\bq, \ell) = 0$ if $i \geq h$ and $p_i(\bq, \ell)$ is the fraction of server pools with exactly $i - 1$ tasks divided by the fraction of server pools with at most $\ell - 1$ tasks if $1 \leq i \leq \ell$.